eaudeweb/heavy-lifter/README.md

 If you want to run custom drush scripts at the end of the site:develop command, add these script in the PROJECT/etc/scripts/develop folder.

+### Observations for Windows environment:
+ - only command `sql:dump` is available
+ - robo path is `./vendor/consolidation/robo/robo`